graph-genome/graph-genome.github.io/testing.md

 # Basic User Test
 This process describes the steps for testing each Pull Request (PR) submitted by a contributor.
 In the Schematize Browser, we want to make sure that changes are compatible with each other and don't introduce new bugs.

-1. Pull code from contributor's repo.
+1. Pull code from contributor's repo (GitHub image below).
 2. `npm install` (Please note if the PR introduces a new npm package requirement).
 3. `npm start` Code should compile and launch browser window.
 4. Browser window should show Input widgets at top: filename, start bin, left and right buttons, path name, position, jump button, Use Vertical Compression, Row Height, Column Width.